 Hire a Puppy Sitter or Dog Walker

 Consistency is crucial when raising a puppy.
 However, most pet owners do not have the luxury of working from home and keeping an eye on their pet 24/7.
 Hiring a puppy sitter or dog walker to stop by during the day can reinforce a puppy’s training, including potty training and good house manners.
-This is also a good way to give the puppy extra exercise and socialization, which will alleviate certain bad behaviors such as digging.
+This is also a good way to give the puppy extra exercise and socialisation, which will alleviate certain bad behaviours such as digging.

 Attend Puppy Pre-School

 Many hiccups in training are caused by problems with communication.
-Puppy pre-school combines obedience, owner training, and socialization in one package and can be a life saver for frazzled pet parents.
+Puppy pre-school combines obedience, owner training, and socialisation in one package and can be a life saver for frazzled pet parents.
 A dog trainer will teach owners how dogs communicate with humans and will teach ways in which communication, such as a dog telling an owner it is time to go outside, can be improved.
-Puppy training school in Melbourne http://dogtraining.com.au/kindergarten-puppy-training/
+Puppy training school in Melbourne

 Think Like a Dog

 When teaching your puppy good manners, such as not to jump, you should approach the situation from the dog’s perspective in order to be most effective.
 For instance, a puppy jumps on a human in order to seek attention.
 Telling the puppy “no” or pushing the puppy away may still be seen as the reward the puppy was seeking: interaction with the owner.
 What the puppy does not want is for you to ignore him or her.
 Instead of punishing your pet verbally or physically (which should never be done under any